redspread/spread/README.md

 <p align="center"><img src="http://i.imgur.com/Vohnd3e.gif" alt="logo" width= "800"/></p>

 Spread is under open, active development.
-New features will be added regularly over the next few months - explore our [roadmap](./roadmap.md) to see what will be built next and send us pull requests for any features you’d like to see added.
+New features will be added regularly over the next few months - explore our [roadmap](./roadmap.md) to see what will be build next and send us pull requests for any features you’d like to see added.

 See our [philosophy](./philosophy.md) for more on our mission and values.